 Continuing University of Maryland Graduate Students receive an email notification that includes information about early registration.
-Graduate students do not need an assigned registration time, but are encouraged to check advising and registration blocks to be sure they are eligible to register for the upcoming term.
-If the student's graduate admission has expired, s/he should contact the Graduate School via email at: gradschool@umd.edu, for assistance.
+Graduate students do not need an assigned registration time but are encouraged to check advising and registration blocks to be sure they are eligible to register for the upcoming term.
+If the student's graduate admission has expired, they should